-The Prigogine Gold Medal 2018 Award Ceremony took place at the University of Siena on Tuesday 4th September 2018, during the first day of the 10th International Conference on Sustainable Development and Planning (SDP).
+The Prigogine Medal 2019 Award Ceremony will take place at the Polytechnic University of Valencia on Wednesday 2nd October, during the second day of the 13th International Conference on Urban Regeneration and Sustainability (Sustainable City 2019).

 Ilya Prigogine was born in Moscow in 1917, and obtained his undergraduate and graduate education in chemistry at the Free University in Brussels.
 He was awarded the Nobel Prize for his contribution to non-equilibrium thermodynamics, particularly the theory of dissipative structures.
 The main theme of his scientific work was the role of time in the physical sciences and biology.
 He contributed significantly to the understanding of irreversible processes, particularly in systems far from equilibrium.
 The results of his work have had profound consequences for understanding biological and ecological systems.

 Prigogine’s ideas established the basis for ecological systems research.
 The Prigogine Medal to honour his memory is awarded annually to a leading scientist in the field of ecological systems.
 All recipients have been deeply influenced by the work of Prigogine.

 2007 Robert Ulanowicz, USA

 2013 Vladimir Voeikov, Russia

 2015 Bai-Lian Larry Li, USA